haganbt/PYLON-exporter/README.md

 **Custom Nested Tasks**

-Custom nested tasks offer two significant advantages over native nested tasks.
-Firstly, any targets can be used for both primary and secondary tasks.
-Native nested tasks are currently restricted to low cardinality targets only.
-Secondly, the ```filter``` property is supported meaning the secondary tasks can query a different data set than the primary if required.
+Custom nested tasks offer increased flexibility over native nested tasks by adding support for all targets (native nested tasks are currently restricted to low cardinality targets only).
+In addition, the ```filter``` property is supported meaning secondary tasks can query a different data set than the primary if required.
+The task type can also be overwritten to support nesting timeSeries within freqDist (see "Type Property" section below).

-The workflow for custom nested tasks is simple in that each result key from a primary request is used to generates subsequent secondary requests by using the key as a ```filter``` parameter.
+The workflow for custom nested tasks is simple in that each result key from a primary task is used to generates subsequent secondary tasks by using the key as a ```filter``` parameter.

-Nested requests are configured within the config file using the ```then``` object:
+Nested tasks are configured within the config file using the ```then``` object:

 ```json
 "freqDist": [